 - Complete the form for accommodations.
 You may attach documentation (no older than 2 years) to this form or email it to email@example.com.
 See page 5 of the “Student Accessibility Policies and Procedures Manual” linked below for additional information on documentation guidelines.

 - Set up an appointment to discuss accommodations through Starfish.

 - Review university guidelines applying to non-discrimination on the basis of disability.

 Once a student completes the form for accommodations, sends relevant documentation, and meets with an accommodation representative to discuss their needs, they can expect a response via their Viterbo email for academic accommodations within one week.
 Non-academic accommodation requests may take up to three weeks for review and longer for implementation.

 Students with a documented academic accommodation need to re-apply to have their accommodation enacted each semester they are a student at Viterbo.
 Students will receive an email at their Viterbo address prior to the start of each semester they are a returning student.

 A student may file a complaint with the Accessibility Director via email, firstname.lastname@example.org if the student believes that Viterbo University has inadequately applied the principles and/or regulations of Section 504 or the ADA.

 Possible accommodations available based on documentation (not an exhaustive list):

 - recording class lectures

-- extended test time
+- extended test time or quiet testing space

 - alternative test location